ericwastaken/rw_trelloreport/README.md

 ## Wish List

-- When the config is set to HTML output, replace *card_otput_format* and *list_name_format* with a more robust template like pug/jade or mustache.
+- When the config is set to HTML output, replace *card_output_format* and *list_name_format* with a more robust template like pug/jade or mustache.
 This could also consolidate the report-layout.html and report-styles.css into the single file for easier editing.
 This feature must not affect TEXT output!
 - Add support for multiple boards in *conf.json* + add a command line to choose which board to report on.
 If none provided, we can exit with error OR provide a list for input?

 ## Changelog